etiennedesfontaines/frontend-mentor/newbie/stats-preview-card-component-main/README.md

   I initially started building without a plan.
 My code, as a result, very quickly became messy and unecessarily complicated.
 I deleted it and, after planning my approach, began again.
 The outcome was a better solution accomplished using half the amount of code.

 - Process documentation is a skill and a useful learning tool.
-  It helps to better understand the problem at hand, create practical solutions, and understand the tools you have chosen to solve it with.
+  It helps to better understand the problem at hand, create practical solutions, and understand the tools you have chosen to use.

 CSS: